Get a free, no obligation personal loan quote with rates as low as 6.99%

 Location

 Perhaps nothing is more influential on home prices than location.
 The exact same home in two different locations can have two very different price tags.
-Basically, a more desirable location will command higher home prices, while a less desirable spot will see lower prices.
+A more desirable location will command higher home prices, while a less desirable spot will see lower prices.

 Size Of The Home